michaelneuder/optimistic-relay-documentation/towards-epbs.md

 <table><tr><td>
 <img width="400" alt="non-optimistic" src="img/v3.png">

-1. The builder submits a header-only bid to the mempool.
+1. The builder submits a header-only bid to the mempool (could be referred to as a "bidpool").
 2. The proposer sends the signed header back to mempool and the builder publishes the full block.
 </td></tr></table>